Derby City Council uses a Strengths Based Approach for all work with children and families.

 - Whether there is drift in the case;

 - Whether the case needs to remain open and if it does, agree a timeline with the practitioner as to when that case will close.

-Team Managers must discuss all such cases with their Head of Service (HOS) in their regular supervision sessions, so that HOS's can maintain an overview of all cases in their locality that have remained open over 12 months.
+Team Managers must discuss all such cases with their Head of Service / Deputy Head of Service in their regular supervision sessions, so that they can maintain an overview of all cases in their locality that have remained open for over 12 months.

 Cases should be closed where:

 - The goals (contained within the TAF plan/review plan) relating to the early help practitioner have been completed;

 - Where no progress against the TAF plan is being made and there is no assessed or identified risk of significant harm;

 - Where the family no longer want to engage in the voluntary service and there is no risk of significant harm;

 - Where risk escalates and there is no scope for Early Help services to remain involved in the case.